maize-genetics/phg_v2/docs/build_and_load.md

 | `<ref_name>.h.vcf.gz`     | reference hVCF file                                       |

-In addition to creating the files able, the `create-ref-vcf` command will load the reference h.vcf file to the `hvcf_dataset` TileDB instance.
+In addition to creating the files, the `create-ref-vcf` command will load the reference h.vcf file to the `hvcf_dataset` TileDB instance.

 #### `create-maf-vcf` inputs